BubbleCow/bubblecow-documentation/Editorial/Writers/R/Robyn Atkinson/Canche Gringa/Developmental Editing/Edit/Canche Gringa 1-6 - Editors Report - Developmental Editing - BubbleCow.md

 - I am seeing the same problem with attribution.
 You don't need to 'tag' every line of dialogue, its ok to on add attribution to avoid confusion.
 - There's a moment where you mention them driving around town.
 I wanted you to layer in some location description.
 You don't need much but enough for them to get a feel for this new location, its culture and what it looks like.
 ### Chapter 6
 Listen to band.
 Get changed.
 Meet with friends.
 Talk to Pablo.
+Go to beach.
 - I have removed some of the unnecessary attribution.
 See my editor's note for more details.